-This article explains how to set installation limit, discard structures and perform earthworks
+This article explains how to set installation limits, discard structures, and perform earthworks

-In pvDesign, once you are creating a design, you can find a tab that reads “Topography".
+In RatedPower, inside the design process, you will find a tab called "Topography".
 Here, users can set their installation limits: maximum slope limit in the North-South direction, maximum slope limit in the East-West direction, maximum linked-row slope limit, and terrain undulation.

 All criteria (except for the linked-row criterion) have two options, an installation or tolerance limit, and an earthworks (cut & fill) mode.